TechnoMageKOMT/Programming_Notes/JavaScript/DataStructures_ModernOperators_Strings/L_Maps_Fundamentals.md

 ## delete() method

-The delete method delete based as above on the key.
+The delete method delete, based as above, on the key that is passed to the method.

 ```JavaScript
 rest.delete(2);